 Extinction Witness project work has included an eighteen-month (February 2014 – September 2015) revolving creative witness with the extinct and critically endangered, including languages.
-The revolving witness included the work of several visual artists and a few other writers.
+The revolving witness, which followed as much as dictated my soul's path, included the work of several visual artists and a few other writers.
 My contribution was poetry and prose.
-The poetry is included in my first published collection anticipated 2018.
+The poetry is included in my first published poetry collection anticipated 2018.

 Grief and Water 2017 / with Azul Thome at SOULand

 First, a mother 2015 / with Lise Weil at Dark Matter: Women Witnessing

 Creatively Mending Wounds 2015 / with Bonnie Bright at Depth Insights